MRCBSU/vbvarsel/README.md

 #### Simulation Parameters

-Simulation parameters are parameters for the experiment itself, such as how many observations, the mixture proportion, number of variables to look for, etc.
+Simulation parameters are parameters for simulating an experiment with synthetic data.
+Data is created synthetically according to Crook et al, [read the paper here](https://www.degruyter.com/document/doi/10.1515/sagmb-2018-0065/html).

 ```
 # default values for the simulation parameters.